-Samples of grapevines (either dormant grapevines or late season leaf material, dependant on time of year) will be collected, mapped and tested in contiguous full or part blocks of grapevines as per the Sample Collection Protocol by an Approved Lab.
-Grapevines tested in the pre-screening process will not be re-sampled.
+Samples of grapevines (either dormant grapevines or late season leaf material, dependant on time of year) will be collected, mapped and tested in contiguous full or part blocks of grapevines as per the Sample Collection Protocol by an Approved Lab or other CGCN-RCCV approved agent.
+Grapevines tested in the pre-screening process will not be re-sampled provided the pre-screening was performed in the same growing cycle.
 Samples will be tested by an Approved Lab (Appendix 2) for the Viruses of Concern (Appendix 3).
 The grapevines associated with any positive samples (in both pre-screening, and full screening) will have to be either removed from the planting or retested individually to identify the infected plant(s) which will then have to be removed.
 Grapevines in the composite samples with positive readings will only be re-tested for the virus/viruses identified previously.
+Please refer to the Confirmation of Vine Removals section below.